ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

 This is another way to add an event listener besides just doing it in JavaScript.
 With this in place, if a user presses the button, the playGame() function will execute.

-- Head back to script.js.
-Within the playGame() function, we are going to focus on making the music board arrows move in response to a premade array of moves.
-To do this, let's first assign values to the moves array that we created at the top of the file.

 #### 3.2.
 Creating moves

+Head back to script.js.
+Within the playGame() function, we are going to focus on making the music board arrows move in response to a premade array of moves.

 At the top of the script.js file below your "currentMove" variable statement, make a for loop that runs however many iterations you want the game to be.
 For instance, the for loop could run 30 times for 30 moves.
 Do NOT use the "currentMove" to iterate through the for loop!